Keeping DX Delivery Powered Up With Last Mile Logistics EV Charging

 Most EVs can be supported by main dealerships.
 However, independent service centres equipped to service EVs are currently few and far between.

-Whilst there is still an environmental cost of the production of EVs, these vehicles do not emit CO2 or greenhouse gases, and so their lifetime carbon footprint is much lower.
+This is even more so the case when the energy used to charge EVs is clean and generated via renewables.
 The overall life-cycle emissions from EVs with a decarbonised power system could be 70-90% lower than those of ICE cars.
 A Reuters study found that a Tesla Model 3 would need to be driven for 13,500 miles (21,725 km) before it does less harm to the environment than a Toyota Corolla.
+To put this in context, according to Britannia Car Leasing, the average UK driver clocks around 7500 miles per year.

-Prolonging life and reducing negative health impacts are another bonus.
+Prolonging life and reducing negative health impacts are another bonus of making the switch to an EV.
 An independent review of the UK government’s approach to net zero highlighted that air pollution contributes to between 28,000 and 36,000 deaths in the UK annually, before confirming that cars and taxis contributed 58% of domestic transport carbon monoxide emissions and 32% of nitrogen oxide emissions in 2020.

 Thousands of people with health conditions (such as asthma) stand to benefit from the cleaner air.
 One study in China suggested 17,500 deaths could be prevented if just over a quarter of privately owned cars and a slightly larger share of commercial vehicles were electric.